geronimo-iia/docker-swarm-mode-scripts/README.md

 create a docker swarm-mode cluster and clean it up when you're done.
 Initial article was wrote by [Manuel Morejón][2].

+You could use it on nix plateform by changing DOCKER_MACHINE_DRIVER variable.

 ## prerequisites

 You will need Docker for Mac 1.12 or 17.x CE (or better) for this to work.